LinkedIn

 Anthropometric Locomotion in Virtual Environments

-(2001-present at the Honda Research Institute USA)
+(2001-2007 at the Honda Research Institute USA)

-ALIVE is my main research testbed for projects at the Honda Research Institute USA (see research page).
+ALIVE was my main research testbed for projects at the Honda Research Institute USA (see research page).
 I'm constantly adding to its functionality and use it to put together projects.
 Originally, it was used for my work in Digital Human Modeling but has now been extended to work with humanoid robot task modeling.

 Features